CERRO02/Mecenas-Totes/replit.md

-→ Website now features authentic artist content alongside demo functionality → Ready for Stripe integration when user is 18+ or has guardian assistance → Company rebranded from CanvasCo to Mecenas Totes across all pages and documentation
+→ Website now features authentic artist content alongside demo functionality → Ready for Stripe integration when user is 18+ or has guardian assistance → Company rebranded from CanvasCo to Mecenas Totes across all pages and documentation → Updated to transparent Mecenas Totes logo across website and favicon

 ## User Preferences